Sea Star Festival - Credit: Sea Star Photo Team

 Getting to Umag and Sea Star Festival

-The nearest Croatian airport to the festival site is Pula Airport, which has a good number of flights arriving from the UK, Ireland and the rest of Europe.
+The nearest Croatian airport to the festival site is Pula Airport, which has many flights arriving from the UK, Ireland and the rest of Europe.
 Check out our Getting to Istria page for full details of these.

 Zagreb Airport may also be a possibility to fly to; from there, transfer to the main bus station in Zagreb and then get a bus over to Umag.
 Once again, see our Getting to Zagreb page for details of flights.